Erling Folkvord: Council representative

-In 1983 Folkvord, along with Liv Finstad, was elected as Red Electoral Alliance representative for the Oslo City Council, taking office on 1 January 1984.
+In 1983, Folkvord, along with Liv Finstad, was elected as Red Electoral Alliance representative for the Oslo City Council, taking office on 1 January 1984.
 According to Aftenposten, the Red Electoral Alliance and the Christian Democratic Party had the most loyal voter base throughout the election.
-Folkvord was later highly vocal in his opposition towards the decentralisation of health and social services in Oslo where control was to be given to the boroughs.
-During his early years as member of the City Council Folkvord used most of his time in defending the then "current" social administration.
+Folkvord was later highly vocal in his opposition toward the decentralisation of health and social services in Oslo where control was to be given to the boroughs.
+During his early years as member of the City Council, Folkvord used most of his time in defending the then "current" social administration.

-By the late 1980s Folkvord had earned the nickname "watch dog", as he usually wanted an "independent investigation" into corruption matters.
+By the late 1980s, Folkvord had earned the nickname "watch dog", as he usually wanted an "independent investigation" into corruption matters.
 This eventually developed into one of his most well-known public traits.
 When leading an investigation into a corruption case in 1989, which involved several representatives of the Oslo City Council, he said "It is possible to sweep corruption and other non-essential nonsense out of City Hall.
 People only need to persist where necessary".
 Earlier that year, when finding more proof of a so-called corruption scandal, Folkvord asked for assistance from the district attorney urging him to lead an investigation into the matter.

-By 1990 there were talks within the Red Electoral Alliance towards replacing Folkvord and Athar Ali as City Council representatives in Oslo to make way for more women in the top positions within the party.
+By 1990, there were talks within the Red Electoral Alliance toward replacing Folkvord and Athar Ali as City Council representatives in Oslo to make way for more women in the top positions within the party.
 Folkvord was kept since he was a well-known face with the Norwegian media.
-By September 1990 Folkvord had demanded a police-run investigation against Conservative Party member Michael Tetzschner, accusing him of corruption and hidden money.
+By September 1990, Folkvord had demanded a police-run investigation against Conservative Party member Michael Tetzschner, accusing him of corruption and hidden money.
 These charges were included in a broadcast by the Norwegian Broadcasting Corporation (NRK).
 Tetzschner replied to this broadcast stating that "The news feature was completely dominated by false information.
 If the television provider does not make the corrections that are necessary, we'll bring the case to the Complaints Board of the Broadcasting Corporation".
-Folkvord is one of the co-founders of the Oslo party cell, established in early 1991, of the Red Electoral Alliance.
-While media speculated that he would become the chapter's leader, he denied any such allegations, saying their existed "better suited people" then him for that post.
+Folkvord was one of the co-founders of the Oslo party cell, established in early 1991, of the Red Electoral Alliance.
+While media speculated that he would become the chapter's leader, he denied any such allegations, saying there were "better suited people" then him for that post.